Bai Chongxi: Chinese Civil War

-In November 1948 Bai, in command of forces in Hankow, met with Generals Fu Zuoyi, Chang Chih-chung and Chiang Kai-shek in Nanjing about defending Suzhou, the gateway to the Yangzi River valley.
+In November 1948 Bai, in command of forces in Hankou, met with Generals Fu Zuoyi, Zhang Zhizhong and Chiang Kai-shek in Nanjing about defending Suzhou, the gateway to the Yangzi River valley.

 Bai told the Central Political Council of the Kuomintang that negotiating with the Communists would only make them more powerful.
 Governor of Hunan Cheng Qian, and Bai reached a consensus that they should impede the advance of the Communists by negotiating with them.

 In January 1949, with the Communists close to victory, almost everyone in the Nationalist media, political and military command began to demand peace as a slogan and turn against Chiang.
-Bai Chongxi decided to follow suit with the mainstream current and defied Chiang Kai-shek's orders, refusing to battle Communists near the Huai River and demanding that his soldiers, which were "lent", be sent back to him so he could secure his hold n the province of Guangxi and ignore the central government in Nanjing.
-Bai was the commander of four armies in Central China in the Hankow region.
+Bai Chongxi decided to follow suit with the mainstream current and defied Chiang Kai-shek's orders, refusing to battle Communists near the Huai River and demanding that his soldiers, which were "lent", be sent back to him so he could secure his hold in the province of Guangxi and ignore the central government in Nanjing.
+Bai was the commander of four armies in Central China in the Hankou region.
 He demanded that the government negotiate with the Communists like the others.
 Bai was in charge of the defense of the capital, Nanjing.
 He sent a telegram requesting that Chiang Kai-shek step down as president, amid a storm of requests by other Kuomintang military and political figures for Chiang to step down and allow a peace deal with the Communists.

-When Communist Gen. Lin Biao mounted an attack on Bai Chongxi's forces in Hankow, they retreated quickly, leaving the "rice bowl" of China open for the Communists.
-Bai retreated to headquarters at Hengyang via a railroad from Hankow to Canton.
+When Communist Gen. Lin Biao mounted an attack on Bai Chongxi's forces in Hankou, they retreated quickly, leaving the "rice bowl" of China open for the Communists.
+Bai retreated to headquarters at Hengyang via a railroad from Hankou to Canton.
 The railroad then provided access to Guilin where his home was.
 In August at Hengyang, Bai Chongxi reorganized his troops.
 In October, as the Canton fell to the Communists, who were almost in complete control of China, Bai Chongxi still commanded 200,000 of his elite troops, making a return to Guangxi for a final stand after covering for Canton.